A business that is not GDPR compliant could face a fine of €20m or 4% of its annual turnover.

 The new General Data Protection Regulations (GDPR) come into force in May 2018, and will replace the current Data Protection Act.

-For companies that employ fewer than 250 staff, the GDPR imposes some direct obligations on data processors that you will need to understand and build into your policies, procedures and contracts.
+The GDPR imposes some direct obligations on data processors that you will need to understand and build into your policies, procedures and contracts.

 You may find that your customers will want to ensure that your services are compatible with the enhanced requirements of the Regulations.
 If this is the case, you will need to review if your contractual documentation is adequate and, for existing contracts, check who bears the cost of making changes to the services as a result of the changing regulations.